Pure narrowband photon-pair generation in a monolithic cavity

 \section{Theory}

-In SPDC, a pump photon with higher frequency $\omega_p$ spontaneously annihilates in a nonlinear crystal to create a pair of so-called signal and idler photons, with respective frequencies $\omega_s$ and $\omega_i$, conserving energy (i.e. $\omega_p=\omega_s+\omega_i$) and momentum.
-Neglecting higher order contributions, the two-photon state after the interaction can be written as~\cite{grice1997spectral}
+In SPDC, a pump photon with higher frequency $\omega_p$ spontaneously annihilates in a nonlinear crystal to create a pair of so-called signal and idler photons, with respective frequencies $\omega_s$ and $\omega_i$, conserving energy (i.e., $\omega_p=\omega_s+\omega_i$) and momentum.
+Neglecting higher-order contributions, the two-photon state after the interaction can be written as~\cite{grice1997spectral}